chef/chef-web-docs/content/infra_language/secrets.md

 {{< note >}}

-This helper is a beta release, meaning it under active development and may change over time.
-If you have feedback on any functionality you'd like to see in this helper please reach out at secrets_management_beta@progress.com.
+This helper is a beta release.
+It is under active development and may change.
+We welcome your feedback at secrets_management_beta@progress.com.

 {{</ note >}}